thorn-lab/coronavirus_structural_task_force/pdb/surface_glycoprotein/SARS-CoV-2/6wps/README.md

-# Base folder 6wps
+# PDB 6wps

-## Files downloaded from wwPDB:
+## Overview

+**Protein name**: surface glycoprotein

+**Organism**: SARS-CoV-2

+**Method**: NMR

+## Description

+Structure of the SARS-CoV-2 spike glycoprotein in complex with the S309 neutralizing antibody Fab fragment.
+The fragment binds the external surface of the RBD near Val80.

+## Basefolder

-6wps.pdb and 6wps.cif - contain the coordinates of the threedimensional molecular model, and can be viewed with, for example, Coot or Pymol.
+6wps.pdb and 6wps.cif - the coordinates of the threedimensional molecular model